Network topology considerations when using Azure Active Directory Application Proxy

 Use case 5

-Scenario: The app is in an organization's network in the EU, with the Application Proxy instance and most users in the US.
+Scenario: The app is in an organization's network in Europe, with the Application Proxy instance and most users in the US.

 Recommendation: Place the connector near the app.
 Because US users are accessing an Application Proxy instance that happens to be in the same region, hop 1 is not too expensive.
 Hop 3 is optimized.
 Consider using ExpressRoute to optimize hop 2.